Partner spotlight: Norway

 Norway is also an important advocate for the integration of gender equality in UN reform processes and a supporter of UN Women’s work for greater coordination of gender equality in the UN system.

-Norway is UN Women’s second-largest aggregate contributor and continues to be a vital provider of both core and non-core funding.
-Between 2011 and 2017, Norway has provided an aggregate contribution of USD 178.3 million to UN Women.
-In 2017, Norway was the sixth-largest core contributor with USD 9 million and the third-largest total government contributor with USD 23.5 million.
+Norway is UN Women’s second-largest aggregate contributor and continues to be a vital provider of both regular and other resources.
+Between 2011 and 2018, Norway has provided an aggregate contribution of USD 203.6 million to UN Women.
+In 2018, Norway was the fifth-largest regular resources contributor with USD 10.8 million and the third-largest total government contributor with USD 25.4 million.

 Norway’s support for UN Women’s work on issues such as women’s participation in peace processes and peacebuilding, economic empowerment, and integrating a gender perspective to climate resilience remains vital to support implementation of the 2030 Agenda for Sustainable Development.
 This partnership continues to grow and impact the lives of women and girls as we work to ensure no one is left behind.